 "When you thought of the Giants," Craig recalled fondly, "you thought of players like Mays, McCovey, Bonds, the Alou brothers.
 We had a bunch of no-name guys, and we made the playoffs."

-It helped that Craig always seemed to know which button to push, strategically
+It helped that Craig always seemed to know which button to push, strategically and otherwise.

 "I'd say, 'These guys, they're better than we are,' " he said, recalling one of his favorite pregame exhortations. " 'Look at the names in their lineup.
 But look at the way they jog to first base.
 We can outhustle them.' "